Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Introduction

-This paper comprehensively addresses for the first time in this context the question on the \emph{sign} of the responses.
-Mathematically, we concentrate on the case of the flux response $(\Phi)^{j^*}_{j'}$ of reaction $j'$ to a perturbation of the rate of reaction $j^*$.
-As mentioned above, the metabolite perturbation case can easily be reduced to the reaction one.
-The metabolite response is treated as a minor case in the dissertation \cite{Vas20}, and we have omitted it here for concision of presentation.
+This paper addresses for the first time in this metabolic context the question on the \emph{sign} of the responses.
 For a reaction perturbation of a single reaction $j^*$, at equilibrium, we ask

-In particular, we will explain how any response can be expressed as a rational function whose denominator and numerator are multilinear homogenous polynomials in the reaction rates derivatives $r_{jm}=\frac{\partial r(x)}{\partial x_m}$.
-With a natural monotonicity assumption, $r_{jm}>0$, we perform the sign analysis as a sign analysis of the coefficients of the response rational functions.\\
+{We focus on flux responses $\Phi$, for mathematical reasons: following our approach, treating flux responses is less technical and more intuitive, so that it is preferable as a first exposition to the topic.
+We have thus omitted a full analysis of the metabolite responses $\delta x$ for concision and clarity of presentation.
+For an attempt to the sign-analysis of $\delta x$ along the lines of the present paper, see the dissertation \cite{Vas20}}.\\

-A central technical tool in our approach are the \emph{Child Selections}.
+A central concept in our approach are the \emph{Child Selections}.
 A Child Selection $\mathbf{J}$ is an injective map associating to each metabolite $m$ a reaction $j$, in which the metabolite $m$ participates as input reactant, see Definition \ref{CSDEF} below.
 In particular, a Child Selection identifies reshuffled square minors $S^\mathbf{J}$ of the stoichiometric matrix $S$, such that the $i^{th}$ column of $S^\mathbf{J}$ is the $\mathbf{J}(m_i)$ column of $S$.
 These minors play a crucial role in the structural description of the nonzero response.\\